fonstok/jfMagnify/README.md

-# magnify
+# jfMagnify
-jQuery plugin for a magnify glass effect
+jQuery plugin that creates a magnify glass effect.

 # Set Up
 Just follow these steps to enable the magnify effect: